tj16kimura/YOLOv3-CoreML/README.markdown

 To run the app:

+1. Extract YOLOv3 CoreML model in YOLOv3 CoreML model folder and copy to YOLOv3-CoreML/YOLOv3-CoreML folder.
-open the **xcodeproj** file in Xcode 9 and run it on a device with iOS 11 or better installed.
+2. Open the **xcodeproj** file in Xcode 9 and run it on a device with iOS 11 or better installed.

 The reported "elapsed" time is how long it takes the YOLO neural net to process a single image.
 The FPS is the actual throughput achieved by the app.